MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagretrievei4.md

 ### Example

-TBD - Example pending.

-This example shows the use of .
+This example shows the use of AcxObjectBagRetrieveI4.

 ```cpp
     DECLARE_CONST_UNICODE_STRING(I4Str,    L"Value_I4");